BrighTide/sys3-public/concordance system 4.md

          - "Getting to the root of the disagreement"

       👁 EXPERIENCE                 - "People underestimate perhaps, the difference experience makes in latent intuitions about reality."
+         - "Have you ever been exposed to the the variety of competence in decision makers / have you ever been at a start up"
+         - "Have you ever been the victim of gendered violence?"
+         - "Have you ever been poor surrounded by extravagance?"

       💢 DEFAULT FOCUS DISAGREE     - "By default, if a group is in disagreement the focus will be immediately drawn to what is disagreed on, even if what is agreed on is unclear"
-      🙊 FORGET TO SAY ITS WRONG    -  Sometimes I know why they're confused, this thing I'm staying doesn't actually bottom out i'm still working on that, but it's hard to get around to saying that for some reason
+      🙊 FORGET TO SAY ITS WRONG    -  Sometimes I know why they're confused, this thing doesn't actually bottom out on the left side i'm still working on that, but it's hard to get around to saying that for some reason
          - there's this thing that happens, when someone is questioning
          - and in the back of my mind, i'm like "i know why they're confused, this thing doesn't actually bottom out on the left side i'm still working on that"
          - and it's not that you're hiding it it's that... idk you just kind of, forget? to say it? or there isn't time maybe?